 1. Tuberculin skin test (TST)

 One or both tests may be used.
-It is useful to be able to interpret the results of laboratory blood tests in combination with the skin test result.
-However, according to CDC, the use of both a TST and TB blood test is not recommended.
+Interpreting the results of laboratory blood tests in combination with the skin test result is valid.
+However, according to the CDC, a TST and TB blood test is not recommended.

-In certain circumstances, results from both tests might be useful when:
+In certain circumstances, results from both tests might be helpful when: